automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Pampadromaeus.md

 # Pampadromaeus
-## Description: This "Pampas runner" was ancestral to sauropods.
+## This "Pampas runner" was ancestral to sauropods.